-I was born and raised in rural Northern New Brunswick, Canada, and made Ottawa my new home in 1994 when I moved here to study first political science, and then public administration at Carleton University.
+I was born and raised in rural New Brunswick, and made Ottawa my adoptive home in 1994 when I moved here to study first political science, and then public administration at Carleton University.

-Creating art had always been a main interest of mine, but it wasn’t until I was in my twenties that I truly began to explore various media, first dabbling in oils and pastel drawings, and then creating small mixed media postcards with hand-carved rubber stamps, ink and postage stamps.
+I’ve always loved making art, but it wasn’t until I was in my twenties that I truly began to explore various media, first dabbling in oils and pastel drawings, and then creating small mixed media postcards with hand-carved rubber stamps, ink and postage stamps.
 I eventually transitioned to acrylics, and this remains my primary medium today.

 As my interest in artistic endeavours grew, I pursued formal fine art and graphic design study part time at the Ottawa School of Art and Algonquin College before setting aside my career in public policy to follow my love of art full time in 2016.
-No matter how passionate I was about the policy issues I was working on, I always turned to art creation in order to satisfy a need for making tangible and colourful things.
+No matter how passionate I was about the policy issues I was working on, I always turned to art to satisfy a need for tangible, colourful results.

 My technique involves layering multiple very thin coats of watery acrylic paint to give a sense of depth while letting a certain luminosity emerge.
-This creates a translucent effect that has become my signature style.
+The translucent effect this creates has become my signature style.